Unified Algorithms for RL with Decision-Estimation Coefficients: PAC, Reward-Free, Preference-Based Learning, and Beyond: Connections to optimistic algorithms

 \section{Connections to optimistic algorithms}

-Motivated by the close connection between \etod~and posteriors/likelihoods, in this section, we re-analyze two existing optimistic algorithms: Model-based Optimistic Posterior Sampling (\mops), and Optimistic Maximum Likelihood Estimation (\omle), in a parallel fashion to \etod.
-We show that these two algorithms---in addition to algorithmic similarity to \etod---work under general structural conditions related to the DEC, for which we establish formal relationships.
+E2D is closely related to two other unified algorithm design principles: Model-based Optimistic Posterior Sampling (\mops), and Optimistic Maximum Likelihood Estimation (\omle).
+In this section, we show that \mops~and \omle---in addition to their algorithmic similarity to E2D---admit efficient sample complexity bound under general structural conditions of model classes, similar to the conditions required for the \eetod~algorithm.

+In establishing these connections, we mainly consider the learning goal of PAC RL.
+The algorithms will depend on a (user-specified) exploration strategy: $M\mapsto \piest_M\in\Delta(\Pi)$.
+The \emph{explorative policy} $\piest_M$ for $M$ here is analogous to the one that appears in the definition of \belrep~(\cref{definition:err-rep}).
+The key difference is that \belrep~only serves as an analysis tool for \eetod, and $\set{\piest_M}_{M\in\cM}$ does not explicitly appear in the algorithm design of \eetod; Instead, the exploration strategy of \eetod~is found through the minimax optimization problem \eqref{equation:vtp-exp}.